Debunking the 7 myths about digital transformation in insurance

 There is no argument that a smart PDF that can be completed digitally on a computer screen is much better than a paper document.
 But let’s be honest – it is not enough.
 Anyone who has ever tried to fill in a PDF form on mobile can attest that the usability of a smart PDF is not all that great.

 The digital experience that your customers expect involves so much more than simply converting paper documents into a digital format.

 Slapping an eSignature on a PDF is a big step forward from a paper document sent by fax.
 But it is still worlds away from a digital experience your customers have come to expect.

 You could ask your engineers to implement changes every time your marketing or legal compliance department requests it.
 But to be honest, this is not the best use of your time.
 So why not free your engineers to concentrate on the core product and functionalities?

-Creating forms is necessary, but it shouldn’t necessitate removing valuable team members from business-critical tasks.
-Especially, when drag-and-drop no-code builders are available.
+Creating forms is necessary, but it shouldn’t necessitate removing valuable team members from business-critical tasks, especially when drag-and-drop no-code builders are available.

 Myth 7: “We Did Digital Transformation”

 So how can you make sure that your efforts do not go to waste?
 The key lies within the business logic.
-With a no-code platform, once you understand what information you need from your customers and once you map out the process, you can easily transfer it to any digital format that exists today or will exist tomorrow.
+With a no-code platform, once you understand what information you need from your customers and once you map out the process, you can quickly transfer it to any digital format that exists today or will exist tomorrow.

-For example, if today you are asking your customers to input personal data via a mobile optimized form, tomorrow you can transfer that business logic with a click of a button into a chatbot, a voice assistant, or whatever new technology comes next.
+For example, if today you are asking your customers to input personal data via a mobile-optimized form, tomorrow you can transfer that business logic with a click of a button into a chatbot, a voice assistant, or whatever new technology comes next.